roylindauer/githomestead/README.md

 * Fleshed out REST API
 * CLI for REST API to have a local tool to manage repos
-* Maybe a nicer webui using that same REST API
+* Maybe a nicer webui (hello htmx?) using that same REST API

 ## Setup